 1.1 A personal data breach means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
 This includes breaches that are the result of both accidental and deliberate causes.
 It also means that a breach is more than just about losing personal data.

-2.1 This policy applies to all Neighbourhood Watch Network staff, Multi Scheme Administrators (MSAs), Force Area and Borough Association leads and other Neighbourhood Watch members that process Neighbourhood Watch data and Trustees.
+2.1 This policy and related procedures apply to all Neighbourhood Watch Network staff members, Trustees, Multi Scheme Administrators (MSAs), Force Area and Borough Association leads and other Neighbourhood Watch members that process Neighbourhood Watch data.

 3. Assessing the Risk of a Data Breach

-3.1 If NWN experiences a breach of personal data controlled by NWN, whether held on the Neighbourhood Watch Register on the Alert system or otherwise, this should be immediately reported by the staff member, MSA , NW member or Trustee initially becoming aware of the breach to the Head of Partnerships and Projects, the CEO or another available NWN manager.
+3.1 If NWN experiences a breach of personal data controlled by NWN, whether held on the Neighbourhood Watch Register on the Alert system or otherwise, this should be immediately reported by the staff member, Trustee, MSA or NW member initially becoming aware of the breach to the CEO, another available NWN manager or their Association lead.
 They will consider the likelihood and if so, the severity, of any risk to people’s rights and freedoms, following the breach.
 When this assessment has been made, if it is likely there will be a risk then the ICO must be notified; if this is unlikely, then the breach doesn’t have to be reported.
 Not every breach needs to be reported to the ICO.
 Where Association leads are notified about a data breach, their decision whether or not to report it to the ICO and the reasons for that decision should be notified to NWN or discussed with them within the 72hrs timescale for notifying the ICO (see 4.1 below).

-3.2 If NWN becomes aware of a data breach of personal data held on the Neighbourhood Alert system that is controlled by VISAV Ltd, not NWN, then the staff member, MSA or Trustee becoming aware of the breach must ensure that VISAV are informed immediately.
+3.2 If NWN becomes aware of a data breach of personal data held on the Neighbourhood Alert system that is controlled by VISAV Ltd, not NWN, then the staff member, Trustee, Association Lead, MSA or NW member becoming aware of the breach must ensure that VISAV are informed immediately.

 3.3 All decisions about reporting or not reporting data breaches to the ICO must be recorded in the Data Breach Notification Log (See 6.1 below).